 Five years ago, Yuval Noah Harari published his Homo Deus.
 In a nutshell, the book's about how we – as a species – have tamed the elements and became gods.
-In the face of the raging pandemic, which has demonstrated how inadequate our institutions are, I think that Harari's ideas haven't aged all that well.

 I've decided to start writing the newsletter again to put all that's happening into a perspective and share my notes about it.
 This pandemic is the most significant and the strangest event that I've experienced so far, and I'd like to understand it and experience it mindfully.